Khera Kalan

-Khera Kalan is a census-designated town in the north district of the Indian territory of Delhi.
+Khera Kalan is a village in Narela Sub Division in North Delhi district in the Indian union territory of Delhi.
+It is also known as Badda Khera.
+The nearest railway station is Khera Kalan railway station.
+Narela is the nearest town and Rohini is the nearest urbanised area.
+Khurd and Kalan are Persian language words which mean small and big respectively.
+When two villages have the same name they are distinguished by adding the word Kalan means Big and Khurd means Small with Village Name.
+It is in Narela assembly constituency.

 Population

-In the 2011 a report published by Census India stated that Khera Kalan had 1,539 households and a total population of 11,252.
+In 2011, a report published by Census India stated that Khera Kalan had 1,539 households and a total population of 11,252.
 This included 6,397 males and 5,855 females.
-There were 1,095 children between the ages of 0 and 6 which equates to 13.27% of the village population.
+There were 1,095 children between the ages of 0 and 6 which equated to 13.27% of the village population.
 The distribution of the population in the 2011 census was 877 adult females for every 1,000 adult males.
 There were 891 female children for every 1,000 male children.
 This is compared to the average for the larger territory of Delhi where there are 871 females for every 1,000 males.